Data Parallelism VS Model Parallelism In Distributed Deep Learning Training

 References

-Data Parallelism VS Model Parallelism in Distributed Deep Learning Training
+Data Parallelism VS Model Parallelism In Distributed Deep Learning Training

 https://leimao.github.io/blog/Data-Parallelism-vs-Model-Paralelism/